 In the last decade, Turtle Island Restoration Network has reached more than 30,000 students and teachers in Texas to inform and inspire them about sea turtles and the Gulf ecosystem.
 Our past work with students and teachers includes introducing and passing a bill that made the Kemp’s Ridley sea turtle an official Texas state symbol, and each year we visit dozens of schools and youth groups with our friend ‘Rob the Ridley’ to share information about how to protect these vulnerable animals.

 Turtle Island Restoration Network supplies free lesson plans for teachers, providing an engaging way to teach students about our watersheds, oceans, and pollution.
+These plans have been developed for Texas teachers to use, and all materials needed are easy to find and the plans are aligned with the Texas Essential Knowledge and Skills (TEKS) state standards.
 We also partner with Flower Garden Banks National Marine Sanctuary to bring ocean learning to life in your classroom through curriculum, lessons, activities, posters and more!

 Watershed Lesson Plan

 Paint a Mural Reef